mortezamg63/Accessing-and-modifying-different-layers-of-a-pretrained-model-in-pytorch/README.md

 		return self.cust_distance
    ```

-It is necessary that all lines in forward function to return FloatTensor type in order to autograd can be computed in pytorch backward function.
+It is necessary note that all lines in forward function must return FloatTensor type in order to autograd can be computed in backward function.
 Finally you must use the declared loss function in your main function during training as follow.

    ```ruby
    ############ Withing main function ###########